oddmario/vistapanel-php-api/README.md

 # vistapanel-php-api
-A PHP library for VistaPanel
+An users PHP library for VistaPanel

+PLEASE NOTE: This library is for the users.
+If you want to create, suspend, and unsuspend accounts please see https://github.com/HansAdema/mofh-client